FelixOnline/v2/content/articles/2011-2-3-the-fountains-of-paradise.md

 subtitle: >
   A review of Arthur C. Clarke's latest novel
 date: "2011-02-03 20:11:38 +0000"

 # Attributes from Felix Online V1
 id: "738"
 old_path: /science/738/the-fountains-of-paradise
 aliases:
  - /science/738/the-fountains-of-paradise
+imported: true
+comments:
+ -  Sensuous Glamorous tantalizing Mesmerizing HOT  Yes that is what every woman wants her imeags to portray and Tamara you captured all that in these imeags  WELL DONE  I think you would make my BBW physique be hot and you would bring out my sexy selfThat is how confident i am in your abilities Thank you so much Elena  Miss D made it easy   and Im sure you will too Im looking fwraord to the day I get to photograph you in all your voluptuous divine glory  Theres some dangerous curves ahead of me Whoohoo

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - ks607

+# Homepage control params
 headline: true
 featured: true